saichler/l8bus/docs/README.md

 ## Request/Reply <a name="requestreply"></a>

 Request/Reply is essentially sending a message and waiting for the reply.
-It is utilizing the Unicast & the Unicast Topic method is a synchronic way, expecting a reply message from the target.
+It is utilizing either the Unicast or the Unicast Topic methods, in a synchronic method, expecting a reply message from the target.
+As it is waiting for a reply, there is a timeout mechanism to avoid endless waiting.

 # Service Points - Standard API Sharing <a name="servicepoints"></a>